fivetran/fivetran_sdk/development-guide.md

 - NAIVE_DATE: Date without a timezone in the ISO-8601 calendar system, e.g. 2007-12-03
 - NAIVE_DATETIME: A date-time without timezone in the ISO-8601 calendar system, e.g. 2007-12-03T10:15:30
 - UTC_DATETIME: An instantaneous point on the timeline, always in UTC timezone, e.g. 2007-12-03T10:15:30.123Z
-- BINARY: Binary data is represented as protobuf `bytes` (e.g. [ByteString](https://github.com/protocolbuffers/protobuf/blob/main/java/core/src/main/java/com/google/protobuf/ByteString.java))
+- BINARY: Binary data is represented as protobuf `bytes` (such as [ByteString](https://github.com/protocolbuffers/protobuf/blob/main/java/core/src/main/java/com/google/protobuf/ByteString.java) in Java), e.g. `[B@7d4991ad` (showing ByteString as bytes)
 - XML: "`<tag>`This is xml`</tag>`"
 - STRING: "This is text"
 - JSON: "{\"a\": 123}"